 “Mothers who receive episiotomies – an incision at the vaginal opening to create more room as a baby’s head appears – are more likely to suffer severe complications than if they had been allowed to tear naturally.
 Although there is no national consensus on how frequently the procedure should be used, a leading hospital safety group recommends that the cuts should occur in no more than 5% of vaginal deliveries.”

 The USA TODAY report found that in 553 hospitals across 8 states (West Virginia among them), doctors are performing the procedures at a rate of 20% or more.
-Some hospitals perform the episiotomy procedure at a rate of nearly 40%.
+Some hospitals perform the episiotomy procedure at a rate of more than 40%.
 At New York-Presbyterian Queens, nearly four in ten women received the procedure in non-emergency situations.

 Why are so many hospitals performing episiotomies?